Spain's Best Places You Should Visit

 One of the top reasons why visitors enjoy Balearic Island holidays year after year are its incredible beaches. beaches although there are really so many to enjoy.
 The pick of the best includes Illetas beach on Formentera, Cala Comte on Ibiza, Cala Macarelleta on Menorca and the Pollenca and Alcudia beaches of Mallorca.

 70. Roman Amphitheatre Tarragona

 The Roman Amphitheatre is located in the Catalonian province of Tarragona around an hours drive south of Barcelona.
-This impressive structure was built in in the 2nd century AD boasting a capacity for over 15.000 spectators who often watched the famous gladiators battle with wild animals.
-In 259 the Christians where persecuted by Emperor Valerian many of which where burned alive within the amphitheatre.
-In the 18th century it was even used as a prison.
+This impressive structure was built-in in the 2nd century AD boasting a capacity for over 15.000 spectators who often watched the famous gladiators battle with wild animals.
+In 259 the Christians were persecuted by Emperor Valerian many of which were burned alive within the amphitheater.
+In the 18th century, it was even used as a prison.

 71. Merida and Roman Lusitania

 Merida is located on the region of Extremadura in southwest Spain.
 This ancient city was founded in 25 B.C by the Roman Emperor Augustus and it soon became the economic and cultural capital of Lusitania, the westernmost province of the powerful Roman Empire.
 Because of its great importance to the empire, Merida was lavished with attention from Rome which is evident all around the city.

 The impressive Roman Theatre was built in 16 B.C.
 Decorative mosaics, art, sculptures and ceramics are all on display at the National Museum of Roman Art.
 The archaeological site at Merida received World Heritage status by UNESCO in 1993.